Why are we carrying out the National Study of Health and Wellbeing: Children and Young People 2021?

-This study is following-up participants in the 2017 study (digital.nhs.uk/pubs/mhcypsurvey17) who said they would be happy to be re-contacted about any future studies.
-Similar to the 2017 study, this study is about the health and emotional wellbeing of children and young people in England.
+This study is following up participants in the 2017 study (digital.nhs.uk/pubs/mhcypsurvey17), and, if they took part, participants in the 2020 study (digital.nhs.uk/pubs/mhcypsurvey2020w1) who said they would be happy to be re-contacted about any future studies.
+Similar to the 2017 and 2020 studies, this study is about the health and emotional wellbeing of children and young people in England.
 It is taking place during the coronavirus (COVID-19) pandemic, so some questions about this are included.
 The results will be used by the NHS, policy makers and charities to understand more about the health and wellbeing of children and young people during the coronavirus (COVID-19) pandemic.

 Do I have to take part?